Showing posts with label parenting. Show all posts

 What I'm Realizing This Morning

 I had hoped to see Ted play live one more time.
-To make that drive to Stockton for today's championship game, to sit in unfamiliar bleachers and watch my son take the mound in the biggest game of his college career.
+To make that drive to Stockton again, for the third time in four years, for today's championship game, to sit in the familiar bleachers and watch my son take the mound in the biggest game of his college career.
 That's not in the cards.

 But as I watched him walk off that field last night for the final time, something unexpected happened.
 Instead of disappointment, I felt overwhelming gratitude.
 Not sadness that it's over, but appreciation for what we've shared.